nryotaro/synthesis_of_web_crawlers/README.md

 # synthesis-crawlers

-An implementation of [Cross-Supervised Synthesis of Web-Crawlers](http://dl.acm.org/citation.cfm?id=2884842)
+An implementation of [Cross-Supervised Synthesis of Web-Crawlers](http://dl.acm.org/citation.cfm?id=2884842) An automatic synthesis of data extracting web crawlers by extrapolating existing crawlers for the same category of data from other websites.

 ## Usage

+`synthesis` automatically synthesizes data extracting web presented an automatic synthesis of data extracting web crawlers by extrapolating existing crawlers for the same category of data from other websites.

+`synthesis` accepts
+For a successful application of our algorithm, at least one extraction scheme should be provided for every attribute.

     (synthesis attributes
                {website-url1 {:pages {page-url1 page-text1}}
                 website-url2 {:pages {page-url2 page-text2}} ..}